InfinityBotList/Arcadia/README.md

 ## What is it?

-A set of microservices and supporting infrastructure for Infinity Bot List as well as being a bot for staff to use.
+A set of microservices and supporting infrastructure for Infinity List as well as being a bot for staff to use.

 ## Database Seeds

-You can find a seed of the Infinity Bot List database at https://reedwhisker.infinitybots.gg/help/contribute/seedguide.
+You can find a seed of the Infinity List database at https://reedwhisker.infinitybots.gg/help/contribute/seedguide.
 This seed is public and available for all contributors

 ## Contributing